rackerlabs/support-how-to/content/cloud-servers/migrating-from-parse-to-rackspace.md

 product_url: cloud-servers
 ---

-This article assumes you have already migrated your database from Parse to ObjectRocket.
-If you have not, you can find more information [here.](https://objectrocket.com/parse)
+This article provides instructions for migrating your Parse database to Rackspace.
+It assumes that you have already migrated your database from Parse to ObjectRocket.
+If you have not, you can find more information [on the ObjectRocket website.](https://objectrocket.com/parse)

 ### Deploy the Parse stack

+1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).

+2. In the top navigation bar, click **Orchestration** > **Stack Templates**.

+3. In the All Stacks list, scroll to **Parse** and click **Create Stack**.

-From the [Cloud Control Panel](https://mycloud.rackspace.com), go to the **Orchestration** tab and click on **Stack Templates**.
-Select **Parse** from the list, then click **Create Stack**.
+4. In the pop-up box, choose the flavor and then click **Create Stack**.

-Or, [click here](https://mycloud.rackspace.com/cloud/servers#templates/orchestrationTemplates,cloudOrchestrationTemplates/parse/rackspace) to go directly to the Parse template.

-On the Create Stack page, enter your Parse site domain and email address.
-Optionally, you can also add Git repository information and your custom code will be automatically pulled and installed on your server.
+5. On the Create Stack page, enter a name and region for the stack, and enter your Parse site domain and email address.

+6. (Optional) To automatically pull in and install your custom code on the new server, enter GitHub repository information.

+7. Click **Create Stack**.

+   On the stack details page, a green **Up** status in the Status field indicates when the stack is active.

-### Configure your new server
+### Configure the new server

-After the stack has been successfully created you will need to configure your database authentication information.
+After the stack has been successfully created, configure your database authentication information.
+Repeat this procedure on all Parse servers created in the stack.
+These servers are linked from the stack details page, which is displayed after you create the stack.
+The parse password should be the same for all servers.

-1. Log on to the server via SSH either as `root` using the SSH key provided, or as `parse` using the password provided.
+1. Log in to the new primary server via SSH either as `root` by using the SSH key provided or as `parse` by using the password provided.

-   Additional information on the server login process can be found [here](how-to/connecting-to-linux-from-mac-os-x-by-using-terminal) for Mac/Linux users or [here](how-to/connecting-to-linux-from-windows-by-using-putty) for Windows users.

-2. After you have logged in to the primary server, modify `/home/parse/parse.json` with your
+   For more information about logging in to a server, see [Connect to a cloud server](/how-to/connect-to-a-cloud-server/).

+2. Edit the **/home/parse/parse.json** configuration file to add the following values:

   - MongoDB Connection String
   - Application ID
   - Master Key

-   The MongoDB Connection String can be found in the ObjectRocket Control Panel, listed as **Connect** under the instance you plan to use.
-The Application ID and Master Key values can be found in your **Parse.com** account under **App Settings > Security and Keys**.
+  You can find the MongoDB Connection String value in the ObjectRocket Control Panel, listed as **Connect** under the instance that you plan to use.
+The Application ID and Master Key values are in your Parse.com account under **App Settings** > **Security and Keys**.
 Any other application-specific keys are optional.
-They should be left blank if not used.
+Leave them blank if you aren’t going to use them.

    Following is an example **parse.json** config file: